Sayli08/CheatSheet/SwitchCase.md

-Sure, here is the updated markdown with a use case for using switch as an expression:
+For using switch as an expression:

 ```markdown
 # Java Switch Statement Cheat Sheet